Who can I talk to about SEND at Greswold School?

 - Working from ‘The Nest’, Mr Jones, Mrs Cooper and Mrs Rochelle-Smith support children with social, emotional and mental health needs.

-Mrs Emma Willis, Inclusion teacher, and our SEND Teaching Assistants Miss Leah Lansdown, Mrs Gwyneth Owen, Miss Skye Baker, Miss Leah Lansdown and Mrs Danielle Davis:
+Miss Leah Lansdown, Inclusion teacher, and our SEND Teaching Assistants Mrs Gwyneth Owen, Miss Skye Baker, Mrs Leanne Hutchinson, Mrs Cooper and Mrs Skydemore.

-- Working from ‘The Den’ and 'The Hive', Mrs Willis, Mrs Owen, Miss Baker, Miss Lansdown and Mrs Davis support some of our children with Autism and other complex needs in Foundation Stage and Key Stage 1.
+- Working from ‘The Den’ and 'The Hive', Miss Lansdown, Mrs Reel and Mrs Skydemore support some of our children with Autism and other complex needs in Foundation Stage and Key Stage 1.

 Teaching Assistants (TAs) or Learning Support Assistants (LSAs)